-Inverting a clay-pot over an oven burner will serve as a good source of radiant heat in a pinch.
+The most simple option is also one of the oldest, inverting a clay-pot over an oven burner will serve as a good source of radiant heat in a pinch.
 But bringing BTUs to the sleeping cabin often sends sailors looking for more portable solutions.
 Keep in mind that the portable cabin heaters – whether they are electric or fuel-burning – can be dangerous.
+Even the simple clay-pot option, because it involves an open flame, has its risks (more on that below).

 Many readers have shared their cabin-heaters close-call stories with us.
 Fuel-burning heaters require oxygen, so going to sleep in a closed cabin with an ignited fuel-burning heater (or stove) invites asphyxiation.
 Other stories have to do with articles of clothing, like a parka, or a sleeping bag falling off a bunk onto the top of a heater and catching fire.